Reniori/pulze-mini-tone-generator/README.md

 40 fixtures — ships in `tests/` and runs in CI.
 A preset's lifecycle is: self-test round-trip → ship → verify on device with screenshots → promote into the corpus.
 Nothing is "done" at "the script ran without errors."

+The honest scale of it: this was a lot of menial work.
+Generate a batch, sideload, photograph, reply with the hit numbers, repeat — dozens of sweeps across hundreds of models and knobs.
+The core reverse-engineering grind ran about a week of sustained sessions on a Claude Max 5× subscription driving Claude Opus 4.7.
+It all worked out.

 None of this is vibe coding.
 Vibe coding's defining feature is the absence of verification; this project has verification at every layer, against the physical